orangepa/gitskills/README.md

 # gitskills
 Creating a branch is quick!
-Creating a branch is quick AND simple!
+Creating a branch is quick and simple!